Derek42588/personalSiteGatsby/src/posts/first-forays.md

 subtitle: "Jumping In Headfirst"

 ---
 ####January 2019 - March 2019
 <br>
 <br>
 During this time, I was working temp jobs and otherwise studying in all the free time I could spare.
-At the recommendation of a friend, I started with Wes Bos' course [React for Beginners](https://reactforbeginners.com/)
+At the recommendation of a friend, I started with Wes Bos' course <a href = "https://reactforbeginners.com/">React for Beginners</a>
 <br>
 <br>
 Knowing what I do now, I definitely would have started elsewhere.
 I didn't know enough about HTML/CSS, and I was basically just coding by numbers by following along and gaining the barest of understanding of the basics of react (props, state, etc)